 However, the training sector is predominantly demand-led, so a likely rapid increase in the need for low-carbon skills in the long term, particularly in retrofit, will not be met unless that demand is created.
-It takes time to develop high quality training and mobilise the sector to deliver at scale, so action will be required immediately.
+Because of the time it takes to develop high quality training and mobilise the sector to deliver at scale, action on this must be taken immediately.

 This is not something that the construction industry can tackle alone.
 It will require the industry to work with other sectors both within the built environment and outside.
 Our research in this area shows that collaboration is key.
-We will need Welsh Government to provide clearer signals about future pipelines of work, and a rapid response from the training sector to deliver the right skills.
+We will need Government to provide clearer signals about future pipelines of work, and a rapid response from the training sector to deliver the right skills.